 Shaffer, based in Livermore, California, sells her knitted wares on Etsy in the online craft marketplace’s second most successful handmade goods shop.
 (The first most successful shop sells "buttons like the ones they wear at TGI Fridays," Shaffer says.)
 Called ThreeBirdNest, it's named after Shaffer’s bird's nest tattoo, honoring her three kids.

 Through its independent website and Etsy shop, ThreeBirdNest receives an average of 150 orders per day, with most orders consisting of three items.
 Around the holidays, that number goes up to 700 to 1,200 orders per day.
-This January, the business raked in a total of $128,000 in sales.
+In January of 2015, the business raked in a total of $128,000 in sales.
 In the three years since its launch, it has made 100,000 sales on Etsy alone, Shaffer says.

 The shop’s 58 designs—including socks, leg warmers, boho scarves and lace headbands, as well as T-shirts that read "Feed Me And Tell Me I’m Pretty"—look like they might appeal to a certain type of kombucha-brewing earth mama, but they don’t scream million-dollar business.
 Prices range from $4 for a fabric cuff bracelet to $38 for a floral circle scarf.
 Many Etsy shop owners feel lucky to sell 10 pieces a month, and 65% of Etsy sellers make less than $100 from their shops in a year.
 Crafters usually need day jobs to support their hobbies.
 What accounts for ThreeBirdNest’s success?
 Is the shop secretly sewing methamphetamine into the seams of those lacy legwarmers?